 Debt Alternatives for Stay-at-Home Moms

+While accumulating debt makes sense in some cases, often avoiding debt is the best thing to do.
 As my husband and I began our journey out of debt, we had to find new alternatives to paying for every purchase.
 Here are a few primary habits we still practice today:

-- Adjust your standard of living.
 If you’re used to buying nicer decor, vehicles, clothing, and vacations and placing them all on credit, then it’s likely snipping the card won’t be the only important step.
 You may need to reduce your clothing budget, take a staycation, or live with your current decor longer than normal.

-- Create a sinking fund.
 This was a big one for us.
 Sure, it’s easy to say we’ll pay for things in cash, but putting in the actual work is difficult.
 For example, one day, you’re going to open your refrigerator and it’s going to feel like warm, sunny day instead of the icy Arctic.
 That’s an expensive fix, but also an inevitable one.
 By placing chunks of money into a savings account every month, you’re preparing for the cost of keeping that food cold again one day.

-- Build an emergency fund.
 Contrary to the sinking fund, the emergency fund is there for the big, ugly, unexpected moments.
 Your transmission may decide to self-destruct.
 Tragedy may strike an out-of-town friend or relative.
 You’ll want the funds ready to transport you quickly to your destination.
 An emergency fund has prevented my husband and me from going into debt, time and time AND TIME again.

 Knowing your options is one of your most powerful tools in your financial toolbox.